patrickwoolf/m3u8-download/README.md

-# m3u8-download.sh, a semi-automated video downloader based on ffmpeg utilizing online m3u8 filetype
+# m3u8-download.sh, a semi-automated video downloader
+## Author
+> patrickwoolf
 ## Installation
 * Change directory into the folder you want to save your videos.
 > $ cd $DIR